cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 ---

 {{{with _script_ "en" "cue mod registry"}}}
+# Use the pre-release of CUE for the --source flag and friends
+export PATH="/cues/prerelease:$PATH"

 # TODO: this is inherently racey.
 But not a problem in practice...
 # for now.
 When it does become a problem we can solve this properly
 # using a nc-based wait loop or similar.